vinibfranc/HIV_UKRDB_phylotypes/README.md

 The analyses presented previously in the preprint were improved here, including, in particular, comparisons against other partitioning methods, enhanced viral load and CD4 decline models, and a new selection of VOIs.
 Despite these enhancements, the results remain largely consistent with those reported in the preprint.
-The more robust and updated analysis reported here have been submitted to a journal.
+The more robust and updated analyses reported here have been submitted to a journal.